albertoaer/rubidium/README.md

 # About

-Rubidium is focused on a hierarchical and intuitive resource fetching model where each file is renderer based on its kind.
-This model allows a maintainable server structure.
+Rubidium is an HTTP framework focused on a hierarchical and intuitive resource fetching model where each file is renderer based on its kind.
+This model allows a maintainable server structure and an abstracted file rendering process.

 An application must have at least 3 services
 - Server, that abstract the process of comunication with clients